-Personal Life: On June 17, 2015, Earnhardt announced his engagement to his longtime girlfriend Amy Reimann.
-After winning his 14th Most Popular Driver Award in 2016, he announced their wedding would take place on New Year's Eve.
-They got married at Richard Childress' Childress Vineyards in Lexington, North Carolina.
+Personal Life: Dale Earnhardt, Jr. married his longtime girlfriend Amy Reimann on New Year's Eve 2016 on a vineyard in North Carolina.
 In October 2017, the couple revealed that they were expecting their first child.
 Isla Rose Earnhardt was born on April 30, 2018.
-In March 2020, Earnhardt revealed that he and Amy are expecting their second child.
+In March 2020, the couple revealed that they are expecting their second child.

 Earnhardt intends to donate his brain to science for research on concussions when he passes away.

 He is a big supporter of the Make-A-Wish Foundation and has granted more than 250 wishes as of spring 2018.

-Earnhardt is a passionate Washington Redskins fan and has been known to have Redskins scores relayed to him during races.
+Earnhardt is a passionate fan of the Washington Football Team and has been known to have game scores relayed to him during races.

 Career Earnings: At the peak of his career Dale earned $25 -30 million per year.
 Roughly $22 million of that amount was earned through endorsements.
 He earned at least $20 million every year from 2004 to 2017.
 He was the highest-paid driver in NASCAR from 2008 to 2015.
 In 2008 he earned a career-high $30 million.
 His primary sponsor throughout his career was Bud Light.
 He also had endorsement deals with Kraft, Drakkar, Chevy, Gillette, EA Sports, Pennzoil, and Wrangler.
 By the time Dale retired in 2017, he had earned $410 million during his career through endorsements and winnings.

 Businesses Assets: Earnhardt owns several businesses outside of racing.
 He owns a media production company called Hammerhead Entertainment that has created several TV shows.
 With a group of partners, he partially owns Paducah International Raceway.
 He has a signature line of eyeglass frames, a car dealer and a restaurant with multiple locations.

 He owns a number of private jets including a Learjet 60 and a Cessna Citation Latitude.
 In August 2019 the Citation crashed upon takeoff at an airport in Tennessee.
 Dale and his family survived with minor injuries.